-Founded in 2006 as a performance forum for outstanding high school chamber musicians, the Saint Paul String Quartet Competition's primary mission is to celebrate excellence in string quartet playing, foster an increased appreciation for the chamber music art form, and enhance the music culture in this country.
-The SPSQC has garnered a national reputation for showcasing our nations finest pre-college string players, and young artists from this event now populate the most prestigious professional groups in the country.
+The mission of the SAINT PAUL STRING QUARTET COMPETITION is to celebrate excellence in string quartet playing, foster an increased appreciation for the chamber music art form, and enhance the music culture in this country.
+The renowned SPSQC showcases our nations finest pre-college and collegiate string players, who now populate the most prestigious professional groups of our time.